Household Power Consumption Prediction using RNN-LSTM

 Conclusion

-In this tutorial you built an encoder LSTM that forecasts household power consumption seven days ahead using the UCI dataset resampled to daily resolution.
-The model achieved an overall RMSE of 579 watts against a target standard deviation of 710 watts, confirming it outperforms a naive baseline.
-Per-day RMSE ranged from 564 W (day 4) to 598 W (day 1), showing the model is most uncertain about next-day predictions.
+In this blog, we built an encoder LSTM that forecasts household power consumption seven days ahead.
+We used the UCI dataset resampled to daily resolution.
+The model reached an overall RMSE of 579 watts against a target standard deviation of 710 watts, so it beats a naive baseline.
+Per-day RMSE ranged from 564 W (day 4) to 598 W (day 1), which shows the model is least sure about next-day predictions.

 Key takeaways: